Skip to Main Content

 In April 1938, Godfrey Lowell Cabot gave MIT a gift equivalent to Harvard's (nearly $650,000), the interest on which was to be used "in development of the art of converting the energy of the sun to the use of man by mechanical, electrical, or chemical means."
 The Committee on Solar Energy Utilization, chaired by Hoyt Hottel was then set up.
 This endowment stimulated the creation of MIT's Solar Energy Research Project.
 From 1938-1988 (the 50-year period stipulated by the Cabot endowment), a series of six experimental or prototypical solar houses were built.
 Professor Hoyt Hottel chaired the MIT Research Committee on Solar Energy from 1938-1964 and built three solar houses.

-For further descriptions of each house, see the linked pages below.
+For further descriptions of each house and bibliographies, see the linked pages in the navigation on the left.